-It’s a misconception that high bounce rate is bad and low bounce rate is good.
+It’s a misconception that a high bounce rate is bad and a low bounce rate is good.
 It can be vice versa.
-Custom Media Labs conducted a research on finding average bounce rates of different types of websites.
+Custom Media Labs conducted research on finding average bounce rates of different types of websites.

-Different categories of websites have different bounce rate due to many reasons.
-For example, people visit a blog, read a particular article and leaves the site which results in a high bounce rate.
+Different categories of websites have different bounce rates due to many reasons.
+For example, people visit a blog, read a particular article and leave the site which results in a high bounce rate.

 If the bounce rate is extremely low, for example, 5-10%, then there should be some technical issues due to improper implementation of tracking code or other website issues which causes multiple requests sent to Google Analytics server for a single page visit.

 When you interpret your website’s bounce rate, consider the following elements: